kyma-project/kyma/docs/api-gateway-v2/10-02-connect-api-rule.md

   kubectl get rules.oathkeeper.ory.sh -n {NAMESPACE}
   ```

-  Name of the Rule consists of name of the APIRule and a random suffix.
+  >**TIP:** Name of the Rule consists of the name of the APIRule and a random suffix.

 - Proper VirtualService has been created:

   ```bash
   kubectl get virtualservices.networking.istio.io -n {NAMESPACE}
   ```

-  Name of the VirtualService consists of name of the APIRule and a random suffix.
+  >**TIP:** Name of the VirtualService consists of the name of the APIRule and a random suffix.